sevenautumns/DiscordMusicbotNetwork/README.md

 ![Bot Token](Installation/BotToken.png?raw=true "Bot Token")

 6. Add the revealed Bot Token to the `botkeys.properties` file in the following format: `BOT_NAME=BOT_TOKEN`
-7. You may add as many Bots to the `botkeys.properties` file as you like
+7. You may add as many Bots to the `botkeys.properties` file as you want

 ### Adding API Keys to the `apikeys.properties` file

 1. Follow the following [Guide](https://www.slickremix.com/docs/get-api-key-for-youtube/) to obtaining your Youtube API key
-2. Add you Youtube API key to the `apikeys.properties` file in the following format: `youtube-key=YOUR_API_KEY`
+2. Add your Youtube API key to the `apikeys.properties` file in the following format: `youtube-key=YOUR_API_KEY`

 ### Adding your Bot to a Server